 If it is your first DUI and you have no prior convictions, you may face a range of penalties.
 A first offense DUI is considered a class 1 misdemeanor in the state of Virginia, making it Virginia’s most serious misdemeanor charge.
 Jail time for a first offense can include up to 12 months in jail.
 In addition, you can expect a mandatory minimum fine of $250 and a maximum of $2500.
 You will also lose your driver’s license for one year.
 Again, the severity of your penalties depends on the specifics of your case.

 In some cases, with the help of a lawyer, you will be able to obtain a restricted license with an ignition interlock device that you blow into to start your vehicle.
+You should work with an attorney to determine if you will qualify for a restricted license in your case; if so, when you will qualify; and what restrictions the court shall impose on your driving.
 If your BAC was low, you could also potentially have your charge reduced to “wet reckless,” which is still a DUI charge, but which allows you to retain your license.
 You could also face less jail time.
 These are just a few good examples of how working with a lawyer can help you keep your life on track after a DUI.
 If you need help with your first offense DUI, S&R Law Firm, PLLC has helped many Fairfax residents receive improved outcomes for their cases and we may be able to help you as well.Second Offense DUI Penalties in Fairfax

 Like a first offense DUI, a second offense DUI in Fairfax is also considered a class 1 misdemeanor.
 If you are convicted of a second offense DUI, you can expect to spend between 10 days and 12 months in jail.
 If your second DUI happens within five years of your first, you will receive a minimum one-month jail sentence with no option for release before you have been in jail for 20 days.
 However, an experienced DUI attorney serving Fairfax can often help you get the one-month jail sentence reduced.